kopiLeft/Galite/README.md

 The app will be running on http://localhost:8080

 When the app is started, the login page is displayed.
-For demo purposes, a user is inserted into the database with the fallowing parameters:
+For demo purposes, a user is inserted into the database with the following parameters:
 ```
 login = admin
 password = admin